JoeyyScott/general-gielinor-game/README.md

 This section includes areas/sections of code and properties I was unaware of.
 I have also included sources from where I have adapted/changed code used in the projects throughout my course as I figured it was better practice to state as such to avoid any penalizations or copyright violations.

 + Custom Font CSS - Entire project uses this font and I used [Transfonter](https://transfonter.org/) to convert my TTF file and provide the other file types.
 It came with a prebuilt css font-face rule that I modified for my project.
++ forEach loops for answers - I wanted to include this under credits as I previously had no knowledge of this functionality.
+I found [this post](https://stackoverflow.com/questions/38421546/loop-dataset-chartjs-javascript) which is about looping through an array using the forEach function.
+I also read up on MDN web docs about the forEach function [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+By combining these two articles and reading through various code snippets I managed to get my answers loading correctly.

 ### Media